 What is AI trading algorithm technology?

-We talk about solutions based on machine learning, deep learning, natural language processing (NLP), and predictive analytics.
+We talk about solutions based on machine learning, deep learning, natural language processing (NLP), and predictive analytics, and these ai technologies support modern trading systems.
 All these key components refine investment decisions.

-Compared to traditional algorithmic trading with strictly pre-coded instructions, artificial intelligence for trading continually adjusts itself to new conditions.
+Compared to traditional algorithmic trading with strictly pre-coded instructions, artificial intelligence for trading continually adjusts itself to new conditions, helping identify patterns and optimize trading strategies as markets shift.
 Its flexibility is ensured by techniques like trend reversal detection algorithms and reinforcement learning.

 Some trading platforms even incorporate robotic process automation to deal with compliance activities and back-office tasks, increasing efficiency.